 Below I am recommending some very good airport hotels in case your flight is early in the morning the next day and you prefer to go directly to the airport and relax before your flight.
 As I know that many of you will start and finish your trip in Toronto, I am offering you accommodation options for both Montreal and Toronto.

 - Montreal Airport Marriott In-Terminal Hotel is my recommendation for a luxury airport hotel in Montreal.
 This is a 4-star accommodation connected to the airport that offers a great on-site restaurant, an indoor pool and, of course, free Wi-Fi!

 - If you would prefer a middle-priced option, you should go to Aloft Montreal Airport.
-This one has more accessible prices and it is located extremely close to the airport.
+This one has more affordable prices and it is located extremely close to the airport.
 Plus, you can benefit from the 24-hour airport shuttle service if you decide to stay here!

 Good hotels near Toronto Airport

 - Toronto Airport Mariott Hotel is my recommendation for luxury travelers who want to be spoiled during their last day in Canada.
-The airport is located only 4.2 km away from this accommodation and you can use their free shuttle service in order to get there.
+The airport is located only 4.2 km away from this accommodation and you can use their free shuttle service to get there.
 Plus, you can even watch movies and play video games in your room!

 - If you are traveling on a tight budget but you still want to be close to the airport for your departure, Best Western Premier Toronto Airport Carlingview Hotel is an amazing choice!
-This hotel is located only 4km away from Toronto airport and it boasts an indoor pool, 24-hour fitness center and, of course, a free airport shuttle that you can use!
+This hotel is located only 4km away from the Toronto airport and it boasts an indoor pool, 24-hour fitness center and, of course, a free airport shuttle that you can use!